-Prerequisite: Introduction to Engineering Design (IED), Principles of Engineering (POE) recommended
+Introduction to Engineering Design (IED) is required, Principles of Engineering (POE) is recommended

-Content: Interested learning about how things are made?
+Interested learning about how things are made?
 What processes go into creating products?
 Is the process for making a water bottle the same as it is for a musical instrument?
 How do assembly lines work?
 How has automation changed the face of manufacturing?
 Students discover the answers to these questions, learning about the history of manufacturing, robotics and automation, manufacturing processes, computer modeling, manufacturing equipment, and flexible manufacturing systems in Computer Integrated Manufacturing (CIM).
-Students explore how all things around us go from design to production by identifying and learning how computers and machine connections are creating continuous global change.
+In this yearlong course, students explore how all things around us go from design to production by identifying and learning how computers and machine connections are creating continuous global change.
 This course is designed for every student in school today to prepare for a future with current and emerging technologies.
 Students learn to problem solve, work in teams, meet deadlines, and more.